Rajatavaa/GP-AGENT/README.md

 - **"Cannot connect to LLM server"** — Your local LLM server isn't running.
 Start it before running the agent.
 - **Gmail auth errors** — Ensure `credentials.json` exists.
 Delete `token.json` to re-authenticate.
 - **"Slack token invalid"** — Check your `.env` file has a valid `SLACK_USER_TOKEN`.
 - **Wrong routing** — Include "email" or "slack" in your query for reliable routing.
-Ambiguous queries depend on your local model's classification accuracy.
+Ambiguous queries fall back to LLM classification, whose accuracy depends on your local model.
 - **Email fields wrong** — Use `saying` before the body, and `about`/`regarding`/`on` before the subject for best extraction.
+- **Name not showing in emails** — Edit `config.json` in the project root, or delete it to be prompted again on next run.